vanhohen/WebNinja/XSS/Reflected/PHP.md

 ## Abuse

-Since there is no input sanitizing we can add javascript code in our request and execute on client browser.
+Since there is no input filtering we can add javascript code in our request and execute on client browser.
 To weponize it we can sent url to a user and redirect their session cookies or execute malicious javascript code on their browser.
 For simple demonstration we will make it pop-up a message

 ## Payload